jmettraux/eurotrash/src/baa__keys.md

 sav
 : Save check pattern.
 Three choices here `PHY` TC (physical), `EVA` TC (evasion), and `MEN` TC (mental).
+: Other `DC`s are OK, but they have to be computed.

 mv
 : Movement.
 Max Distance that can be covered with 1 Move Action in 1 combat round (6 seconds).